pac4j/pac4j/documentation/docs/how-to-implement-pac4j-for-a-new-framework.md

 2) optionally a specific `EnvSpecificHttpActionAdapter` implementing the [`HttpActionAdapter`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/HttpActionAdapter.java) if you need to turn actions performed on the web context into specific framework actions.

-### A) Secure an url
+### A) Secure an URL

-The logic to secure an url is defined by the `SecurityLogic` interface and its default implementation: [`DefaultSecurityLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/DefaultSecurityLogic.java).
+The logic to secure an URL is defined by the `SecurityLogic` interface and its default implementation: [`DefaultSecurityLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/DefaultSecurityLogic.java).
 In your framework, you must define the appropriate "filter", "interceptor", "controller" or whatever the mechanism used to intercept the HTTP request and delegate to the `SecurityLogic` class:

 1) If the HTTP request matches the **matchers** configuration (or no **matchers** are defined), the security is applied.
 Otherwise, the user is automatically granted access